• Skip to primary navigation

 Instructions

-• Make the sauce by combining ¼ cup of water, vinegar, extra-virgin olive oil, fish sauce, paprika, salt, sugar, and ginger in a cup or bowl.
+• Make the sauce by combining vinegar, extra virgin olive oil, fish sauce, paprika, salt, sugar, ginger, and ¼ cup of water in a cup.

 Notes

-• Sweet pickles or gherkins: These are cucumbers pickled in sweet brine.
-Gherkins are a smaller variety of cucumbers with bumpier skin.
+• Sweet pickles or gherkins: These are cucumbers pickled in a sweet brine.
+Gherkins are smaller cucumbers with bumpier skin.

-• Extra-virgin olive oil: Aside from its health benefits, I specifically used extra-virgin olive oil for its flavor.
-The oil's rich flavor penetrates the fish and makes it delicious as the oil becomes the sauce in the dish.
-You can also use regular olive oil if that's what you have available.
+• Extra-virgin olive oil: Aside from its health benefits, its rich flavor makes the fish and sauce delicious.
+You can also use regular olive oil.

-• Vinegar: To get the fishy taste out of Mackerel, use white distilled vinegar, apple cider vinegar, or cane vinegar.
+• Vinegar: Use white distilled vinegar, apple cider vinegar, or cane vinegar to get the fishy taste out.

 Nutrition